weiland/angular-app-init/readme.md

 ```

 ##### "run" your app
-Instead of using the ng-app attribute, the script creates a custom html element with the module's name.
  If you named your module `myApp` you can run your app by just adding `<my-app></my-app>` into your html. my-app is your application scope which means that all your code goes into that.

 ### Todo
 - refactor
 - ng interceptor